gvwilson/thirdbit/src/fiction/santas/index.md

 Santazilla had broken into a trot, each step eating up half a city block.

-The Elfabot tugged on Finner's sleeve.
+Elfabot tugged on Finner's sleeve.
 "Get ready!"

 Finner looked back again.
 The giant santasaurus was closing fast.
 "We're not going to make it!"

-The Elfabot's eyes flashed rapidly.
+Elfabot's eyes flashed rapidly.
 "That depends on whether it likes its presents or not."
 It flipped the safety cover off a big red button[^red-button] and punched it with a fist.